 1. Decide Where You Will House Your New Classic Car Collection

-This can be the biggest factor that will determine how large your collection can be and what kinds of cars you can have in it.
-Many people who have vintage car collections store them at a warehouse or a facility that is just intended for the storage and display of cars.
-This can add quite a bit of cost to your collection, but it can be worth it if you want to keep your vintage cars under lock and key and have them in ready-to-show condition at all times.
+This can be the biggest factor that will determine how large your collection of cars can be.
+Many people who have vintage car collections store them at a warehouse/facility for storing and displaying cars.
+This can add quite a bit of cost to your collection.
+However, it’s worth it if you like keeping your vintage cars locked away and in ready-to-show condition always

 Some people opt to have another garage built on their property or they build their own display garage for their collection right on their property.
-Vintage cars need to be kept warm and dry to survive the test of time, so you will need to be sure that you are not planning to keep your vintage car collection in your regular garage.
+Vintage cars need to be kept warm and dry to survive the test of time.
+Therefore, you’ll need to be sure that you’re not planning to keep your vintage car collection in your regular garage.

 2. Consider Having a Theme

-Not everyone does this, but having a theme for your collection can be very useful if you want to show it to other people.
+Not everyone does this.
+Therefore, having a theme for your collection can be very useful if you want to show it to other people.
 Even if your theme is related to cars that were not made in large quantities, having a theme to explain to your visitors is very helpful.